 Chilling the dough is super important for a few reasons!

 First, letting the dough rest gives the flour time to hydrate.
 Eggs are the only liquid in these cookies and it takes flour a long time to absorb that moisture.
 When the flour is hydrated it helps contain the spread of the cookie so that you get a nice set edge and soft, chewy center.

 Similarly, the brown butter needs to be as cold as possible before baking so that the cookies don't spread too much.

 But don't we want the cookies to spread?
 Yes, we do and they will.
 We just don't want them to spread too much because then you get a flat, crispy cookie instead of one with a soft, chewy center.

-Only bake one sheet at a time; on the center rack.
+Bake the cookies one sheet at a time, on the center rack.
 This will ensure all your cookies cook evenly and the bottoms don't burn.
-Also, let the cookie sheet cool completely between batches.
-This will also help ensure all cookies cook evenly and don't spread too much by being put on a hot pan.
+Then let the cookie sheet cool completely between batches.
+This ensures the cookies cook evenly and don't spread too much by being put on a hot pan.

 - 1 ¼ cup granulated sugar

 - ¼ cup light brown sugar

 - ½ teaspoon lemon juice, optional

 - 2 cups all purpose flour